 Here’s another example of an easy win.
 If improving your health is something you’re trying to do (aren’t we all?), add a multivitamin into your routine.

 Tack it onto something easy and obvious, like a meal.

-I started taking Omega-3 supplements (per my doctor’s orders) and Ritual” data-wplink-url-error=”true”>I highly recommend Ritual.
+By the way, ladies, if you’re looking for a good multivitamin, I highly recommend Ritual.
 I don’t know what they put in those things (I mean, I do, you can see all the ingredients on the bottle), but somehow all those ingredients in that dosage genuinely make a difference.

 They don’t hurt my stomach AND I have way more energy which means I’m reaching for quick fixes like Coke less frequently to get through the day.

 They’re about $10 bucks more than I care to spend on a multivitamin, but they do the job so I guess that’s the tradeoff.

 In a world that glorifies hares, be a tortoise.

 Who is more likely to find long term success?